hashicorp/terraform-provider-azurerm/website/docs/r/mariadb_server.html.markdown

 * `administrator_login_password` - (Required) The Password associated with the `administrator_login` for the MariaDB Server.

+* `version` - (Required) Specifies the version of MariaDB to use.
+The valid value is `10.2`.
+Changing this forces a new resource to be created.

 * `ssl_enforcement` - (Required) Specifies if SSL should be enforced on connections.
 Possible values are `Enabled` and `Disabled`.

 * `tags` - (Optional) A mapping of tags to assign to the resource.